‘General Hospital’ Spoilers: Sonny Learns The Truth, Carly And Jax Get Close, And Elizabeth Fights For Franco

 Elizabeth is doing her best to reassure Franco that their relationship is solid, despite her avoiding his marriage proposal and asking him to back away from Jake.
 GH teasers note that Elizabeth will be touched by something during Monday’s show, but someone is putting Franco on notice in some way.

-GH teasers also detail that Elizabeth will push Jason a bit on his insistence that Franco keep his distance from Jake, questioning why Franco needs to stay away but Sam doesn’t.
+GH teasers also detail that Elizabeth will push Jason a bit on his insistence that Franco keep his distance from Jake, questioning why Franco needs to stay away, but Sam doesn’t.
 Viewers might argue that this isn’t exactly a fair question, but it might serve to prove a point.

 Sam has started to suspect that Julian might still be alive and General Hospital spoilers detail that her investigation will continue over the next few shows.
 GH teasers hint that she may start to share some of her suspicions with Alexis, and Alexis will be struggling to piece everything together.
 There’s also a shocking discovery of some sort on the way for Alexis.
 While viewers will have to wait and see when specifics are revealed, it does sound as if Julian will be reappearing and stunning his loved ones soon.